-- Dedicated Resource: A Specified Resource or Unspecified Resource Amount that a customer is either required by statute to provide or obligates itself to provide to serve its Total Retail Load. - Existing Resource: A Specified Resource listed in Exhibit A that was obligated by contract or statute to serve Total Retail Load prior to October 1, 2006.
-(Existing Resources reduce load that otherwise would be served at Tier 1 Rates) See Appendix A for Existing Resource treatment example. - New Resource (1) a Specified Resource listed in Exhibit A, obligated by contract or statute after October 1, 2006 to serve Total Retail Load, or, (2) any Unspecified Resource Amounts listed in Exhibit A. (New Resources serve Above-RHWM Loads.)
-See Appendix B for New Resource treatment example.
+- Dedicated Resource a Specified Resource or Unspecified Resource Amount that a customer is either required by statute to provide or obligates itself to provide to serve its Total Retail Load. - Specified Resource a named generating or contract resource that has a nameplate capability greater than 200kW, that is obligated by contract or statute to serve Total Retail Load. - Existing Resource a Specified Resource listed in Exhibit A that was obligated by contract or statute to serve Total Retail Load prior to October 1, 2006.
+(Existing Resources reduce load that otherwise would be served at Tier 1 Rates) See Appendix A for Existing Resource treatment example.